praveek/launch.en/help/getting-started/implement-solutions/add-adobe-audience-manager-aam.md

 ![](/help/assets/aam-stuffobjectinresponse.png)

-**Important:** Beware the false "Success."
+>[!IMPORTANT]  Beware the false "Success."
 If there is a response, and everything seems to be working, make sure you have that `stuff` object.
 If you don't, you might see a message in the response that says "status":"SUCCESS".

 ![](/help/assets/aam-responsefalsesuccess.png)